leesangmin144/embedded_binaries/README.md

 # embedded_binaries
-I've re-compiled the linux core files for each embedded environments.
+I've re-compiled the file analysis tools for each embedded environments.